 The bridge over wadi Quwailibah, linking the necropolis to the town, dates to the Late Roman period, according to the archaeologists.
 The pavement that we see today on its top could be, as well as the basalt avenue that apparently prolongs the bridge, from the Byzantine period.
 It overlays a smaller structure of an earlier period, the basement of which is embedded in the ground at a depth of 5 m, following the probe excavations.
 This means that an original structure crossing the river at a lower level has been heightened at a later period, in order to facilitate the carts traffic and ovoid the pedestrians to walk down for crossing.
 This bridge was more impressive than it is today.
 The erosion has considerably filled up the bottom of the wadi.
 Further works would be needed in order to have a clear idea of this construction.

-The theater is still to be found.
-Some archaeologists see in the curved topography of Tell Umm-Amad's downhill the cavea of a theater.
-Probe excavations were initiated at the corner of the basalt avenue, but nothing till now can confirmed that the remains are effectively the foundations of the theater.
+The theatre is still to be found.
+Some archaeologists see in the curved topography of Tell Umm-Amad's downhill the cavea of a theatre.
+Probe excavations were initiated at the corner of the basalt avenue, but nothing till now can confirmed that the remains are effectively the foundations of the theatre.
 Contrariwise, the exposed structures seem to date to the Byzantino-Omayyad period, with evidence of collapse from the hill.
-The so-called "cavea" is maybe the result of a landslide... we can moreover argue that the location seems very strange a public monument such a theater... nevertheless, the published site maps mention this area as being a theater, waiting for further confirmation...
+The so-called "cavea" is maybe the result of a landslide... we can moreover argue that the location seems very strange for a public monument such a theatre... nevertheless, the published site maps mention this area as being a theatre, waiting for further confirmation...